BenRStutzman/cards-against-mennos/README.md

 # Cards Against the Mennonites
-A digital, multiplayer version of the game "Cards Against the Mennonites"
+A digital, multiplayer version of the game "Cards Against the Mennonites" by S. L. Klassen.

 Team project for Software Engineering